 MyLab Chemistry & Natural Science Kits

-Physical Science is one of the subjects in high school that is of utmost importance for the development of
+Physical Science is one of the subjects of utmost importance taught at pre-tertiary level for the development of

-an economically, and technologically sound country.
-A small number of pupils in general take physical science as
+an economically and technologically sound country.
+It has however been observed that a small number of pupils in general take physical science as

-The poor average percentage achieved for Chemistry by grade 12 pupils in many developing countries, over the past
+The poor average percentage achieved in Chemistry by grade 12 pupils in many developing countries over the past

-result is an unique and ingenious mini-laboratory for all chemistry and natural science experiments at school for grades 4
+It is for this reason that the result was a unique and ingenious mini-laboratory for all chemistry and natural science experiments at pre-tertiary levels for grades 4-12

-to 12.
-We are of the opinion that, if the Mylab Chemistry & Natural Science kits is made available to schools, many of
+.
+We are therefore of the opinion that, if the Mylab Chemistry & Natural Science kits were made available to schools; many of

 the problems in the teaching of chemistry and natural science could be solved.